afetit/fetal-mri-segmentation/README.md

 - The network check-point file (bdn.model.ckpt).
 This file holds the state of the neural network.
 - The test configuration file (bdn_test_config.cfg).
 This file defines how to run the network on the scans of interest, e.g. where to find the list of scans that we're applying the network on.
 - The list of scans you need to segment (test_t2w.cfg).
 You will need to edit this list.
-- The list of output file names (bdn_out_names.cfg).
+- A list that defines how you wish to name output files (bdn_out_names.cfg).
 Each entry in this file should correspond to an entry in the list of scans file.
 You will need to edit this list.

 **(c) Using the tissue segmentation network:**